6 students killed in Oklahoma crash were in car that seats 4

 The girls’ names weren’t released because they are juveniles.

-The highway patrol identified the driver of the truck as Valendon Burton, 51, of Burneyville, Oklahoma.
-The report said Burton was not injured in the crash.
+The Highway Patrol identified the driver of the truck as Valendon Burton, 51, of Burneyville, Oklahoma.
+The report said Burton was not injured.

-The crash report, released Wednesday morning, said the circumstances of the wreck remained under investigation.
-But OHP Trooper Shelby Humphrey said Tuesday night that the girls’ car was making a right turn when it collided with the truck, KXII-TV reported.

-A National Transportation Safety Board team of investigators, including people specializing in highway factors, motor carrier operations and crash reconstruction, was going to the scene, according to NTSB spokesman Peter Knudson, as well as a liaison between investigators and surviving families.
+The National Transportation Safety Board was sending a team, according to NTSB spokesman Peter Knudson.

-Waitman said funeral services for the students were not yet scheduled and that the district would work with their families to potentially schedule a memorial service on campus.
+Waitman said funerals for the students were not yet scheduled and that the district would work with their families to potentially schedule a memorial service on campus.

 Associated Press writers Jill Bleed in Little Rock, Arkansas, and Tom Krisher in Detroit contributed to this report.